PIX3LFLUX/HSmartKArt-EE/README.md

 Ubunut Server OS.
 The other is for a Debian-based Embbeded Linux device like the Raspberry Pi and installs all components to run the software for a CAN-to-MQTT Bridge.
 The config.xml is a template XML configuration file for the CAN-to-MQTT Bridge.
-In the subdirectory *server/notebooks* two/three??????? simple Python applications are provided as Jupyter Notebooks for the web server hosting JupyterLab.
-The Paho MQTT Python client library is
+In the subdirectory *server/notebooks* two simple Python applications are provided as Jupyter Notebooks for the web server hosting JupyterLab.
+The Paho MQTT Python client library is used:
-used:
-1. **xyz.ipynb**: This Python application publishes an updated configuration file on the `DEVICE/config/update` topic.
+1. **pub_config.ipynb**: This Python application publishes an updated configuration file on the `DEVICE/config/update` topic.
 The CAN-to-MQTT Bridge with the device name `DEVICE` will interrupt normal operation and apply the new configuration on reception of valid configuration file.
 See section **[XML configuration file](#xml-configuration-file)** and **[Configuration update](#configuration-update)** for more information on topics and configuration.
+	**NOTE**: Before using this script modify `/path/to/config.xml` to point to the location of the updated configuration file.
-2. **xyz.ipynb**: This Python application subscribes to the topic RPI3BP0/ULTRASONIC/FRONT/64 and prints the received message as a byte stream.
+2. **sub_candata.ipynb**: This Python application subscribes to the topic `RPI3BP0/ULTRASONIC/FRONT/64` and prints the received messages as byte streams.

 ## MQTT-based E/E architecture reference deployment